Hatamleh/cypress_visual_regression_test_vdb_sample/README.md

 });
 ```

-And Thats it for the setup.
+And That's it for the setup.

 ### Way of testing: